patrick-callum-oconnell-builder/agentic_ai/README.md

 # AI Personal Trainer

-An AI-powered personal trainer application that helps users with their fitness goals, schedule workouts, and provides motivation.
-The application integrates with Google Calendar and Gmail to provide personalized assistance.
+An AI-powered personal trainer application that helps users with their fitness goals (scheduling workouts in their calendar, meal-prepping, etc).
+The application integrates with Google cloud services so the agent can automate the work associated with these tasks and save the user time.

 ## Features

-- Chat interface similar to ChatGPT
+- Real-time conversation with the AI personal trainer.
-- Integration with Google Calendar for scheduling
+- Integration with Google Calendar, Gmail, Google Maps, Google Drive, etc.
-- Integration with Gmail for context-aware responses
+- AI-powered workout suggestions and fitness advice that is context-aware relative to the data corpus provided in the chat and across the Google services.

-- AI-powered workout suggestions and fitness advice
+## Architecture / Frameworks

-- Real-time conversation with the AI personal trainer
+Built with a modern Python FastAPI backend, LangGraph agent orchestration, and a React/MUI frontend for a clean, interactive user experience.

 ## Prerequisites